-Cube the butter and place in a light-colored skillet.
-(Light colored helps you determine when the butter begins browning.)
-Melt the butter over medium heat, stirring constantly.
-Once melted, the butter will begin to foam.
+Once melted, add the milk powder and stir until evenly incorporated (don't worry if some of the milk powder clumps together).
 Keep stirring.
-After 5-8 minutes, the butter will begin browning; you’ll notice lightly browned specks begin to form at the bottom of the pan and you'll begin to smell a nutty aroma.
-Once browned, immediately remove from heat, pour into a large heat-proof mixing bowl, and set aside.
+After 5-8 minutes, the butter will begin browning; you’ll notice lightly browned specks begin to form at the bottom of the pan, and you'll begin to smell a nutty aroma.
+Once browned, immediately remove from heat and pour into a heat-proof bowl.

 To the brown butter (which should look like dark, wet sand), add the brown sugar and granulated sugar and whisk until evenly combined.
 Add the egg and vanilla and whisk again until well combined.

 Add the flour, baking soda, and salt to the wet ingredients and mix until just combined; be sure not to overmix!
 Fold in most of the chocolate chunks (reserve some for the next step) until incorporated.

 Using a 3-tablespoon spring-loaded scoop, scoop the dough into balls and place dough balls on a lined baking sheet.
 Top with remaining chocolate chunks, then place in the refrigerator to chill for 30 minutes.